ibukye/SRTF-Simulation/README.md

 - **SimulationContext**: All shared state (mutexes, condition variables, logs) is encapsulated in a `SimulationContext` structure, avoiding global variables.
 - **Type Safety**: Process states are managed using a `process_state_t` enum (`READY`, `RUNNING`, `COMPLETED`) rather than integer magic numbers.
 - **Error Handling**: All system calls (`pthread_create`, `mutex_lock`, etc.) are wrapped in a `check_pthread` helper that terminates the program safely with an error message upon failure.
-- **Memory Safety**: Dynamic memory allocation (`calloc`) is used for process structures, and a `goto cleanup` pattern ensures resources are freed even in error paths.
+- **Memory Safety**: Dynamic memory allocation is used for process structures (`calloc`) and the execution log (`realloc`).
+The log buffer grows automatically to handle any simulation duration, preventing buffer overflows.

 ### 4. Trade-offs
 - **Linear Search vs. Heap**: We chose linear search for simplicity and code maintainability given the small constraint ($N \le 10$).
 A Heap would scale better for $N > 1000$ but adds significant complexity to handle preemption and state updates.